Contract Mining Services Market Trends

 Global Market Outlook on Contract Mining Services

-- A constant rise in commodity demand, coupled with increasing mineral output, and declining high grade ore heads are the key drivers for contract mining
+- A constant rise in commodity demand coupled with increasing mineral output and declining high-grade ore heads are the key drivers for contract mining.

-- Changing mining conditions with the increase in mining activities, due to heavy equipment usage on account of lower grade of mines, forces the mining companies to concentrate on their core capabilities such as exploration, sales and marketing while engaging specialist contractors for rock breakage, raw materials preparation and materials handling
+- Changing mining conditions with the increase in mining activities, due to heavy equipment usage on account of a lower grade of mines, forces the mining companies to concentrate on their core capabilities such as exploration, sales and marketing while engaging specialist contractors for rock breakage, raw materials preparation and materials handling.

-- Coal, iron ore, gold and copper account for approximately 70 percent of contract mining globally
+- Coal, iron ore, gold and copper account for approximately 70 percent of contract mining globally.

-- The contract mining market, until 2018, is expected to grow at a CAGR of 4 percent, mainly driven by Africa and Australia, at 4 percent and 7 percent, respectively
+- The contract mining market, until 2018, is expected to grow at a CAGR of 4 percent, mainly driven by Africa and Australia, at 4 percent and 7 percent, respectively.

-- South Africa, which accounts for two-thirds of contract mining in Africa, is expected to grow by 6 percent, followed by Ghana (7 percent), Mali (7.5 percent), Tanzania and Guinea (8 percent), owing to lower mining costs and higher untapped mines
+- South Africa, which accounts for two-thirds of contract mining in Africa, is expected to grow by 6 percent, followed by Ghana (7 percent), Mali (7.5 percent), Tanzania and Guinea (8 percent), owing to lower mining costs and higher untapped mines.

-- Increasing commodity demand, along with the expected rise in commodity prices (except, coal), will provide the impetus for the increase in demand for contract mining
+- Increasing commodity demand, along with the expected rise in commodity prices (except, coal), will provide the impetus for the increase in demand for contract mining.

 Global Contract Mining Services –Drivers and Constraints